 This waterfall is located near Ash River Falls and many other Sand Lake waterfalls in the BWCA.
 This waterfall is just off the side of the trail from Sand Lake to Mink Lake, and it’s a short hike from either loop.

 5. Fifty Foot Falls

-These BWCA waterfalls can be found near Limekiln Lake campground #38 on the north shore.
-It’s not far into the canoe country at all, but it is on the more challenging side of things.
+These BWCA waterfalls are near Limekiln Lake campground #38 on the north shore.
+It’s not far into the canoe country, but it is on the more challenging side of things.

 6. Sandy Brook Falls

-Sandy Brook Falls is found on the southeast shore of Little Vermilion Lake very near Seagull boundary waterfalls #25.
-It’s an easy hike, and it only takes about 15 minutes to get to these waterfalls.
+Sandy Brook Falls is found on the southeast shore of Little Vermilion Lake, very near Seagull boundary waterfalls #25.
+It’s an easy hike; it only takes about 15 minutes to get to these waterfalls.